mohammed-adl/flash-trading-simulator/Readme.md

 - Modular React architecture with four global contexts for user, portfolio, notifications, and asset data.
 - Organized fetchers, services, and utilities ensure maintainable and scalable code.

+### Browser Extension

+- Trade directly from your browser without opening the full app.
+- Supports real-time buy and sell operations.

 ---

 ## Tech Stack